Get your shoulder moving freely again

 What is a shoulder dislocation reduction?

-It’s a procedure to gently guide the ball of your upper arm bone back into the socket—often with IV sedation or local anesthetic for comfort.
+It’s a procedure to gently guide the ball of your upper arm bone back into the socket.
+This is often done with IV sedation or local anesthetic for comfort.
 Follow-up imaging confirms stability.

 How are AC (shoulder) separations treated?